 Almost 60 days later, I met him at the wedding of a mutual friend.
 Until then, we both haven’t spoken one word to each other, didn’t text, Facebook, or anything.

 We sat next to each other when our friends exchanged their vowels.

 Out of nowhere, I felt his hand taking mine.
 I took his hand and squeezed it hard.

-You didn’t think you’re going to slouch on your sofa and listen to sad songs the entire 60 days, right?
+You didn’t think you were going to slouch on your sofa and listen to sad songs for the entire 60 days, right?

 If you are determined to get your ex back, you have to understand a few important things:

 1. You have to remain active, socially engaged, and busy as much as you can.